America's Got Regulatory Science Talent

 All full-time and part-time students (e.g., undergraduate, professional, graduate) at the University of Rochester are eligible.

 Each presentation (~5 minutes in length) will be evaluated by a panel of judges from the University of Rochester and local industry for the proposed solution and presentation quality.
 Elements of proposed solution include novelty and potential significance.
 Short-term feasibility is a plus, but not a requirement.
 Elements of presentation quality include verbal communication, visual communication, impact of any AV materials or demonstrations, as well as Q&A responses.

 While it is not required to have a faculty advisor for this project, it is strongly suggested that you at least consult with faculty familiar with the scientific and regulatory issues in the field of your proposal.
 If you would like assistance in being paired with a faculty advisor, contact us at the email below.
 Keep in mind that material presented should be non-confidential.

 Dates and Deadlines

-Wednesday, February 13, 2019: America's Got Regulatory Science Talent Student Competition takes place at the University of Rochester (Helen Wood Hall) 12:00 pm to 1:30 pm.
+Wednesday, February 12, 2020: America's Got Regulatory Science Talent Student Competition takes place at the University of Rochester (Saunders Research Building, 12:00 - 1:30 pm)

-University of Rochester Clinical and Translational Science Institute (CTSI), in collaboration with the University of Rochester Center for Medical Technology and Innovation (CMTI) and the University of Maryland Center of Excellence in Regulatory Science and Innovation (M-CERSI)
+University of Rochester Clinical & Translational Science Institute (UR CTSI), in collaboration with the University of Rochester Center for Medical Technology and Innovation (CMTI) and the University of Maryland Center of Excellence in Regulatory Science and Innovation (M-CERSI)